nemonik/hands-on-DevOps-gen2/README.md

 git push origin master
 ```

-And then monitor the progress of the build in [Drone CI](https://github.com/drone/drone) (e.g., <https://drone.nemonik.com/root/helloworld-web> ).
+And then monitor the progress of the `root/helloworld-web` repository build (e.g., <https://drone.nemonik.com/root/helloworld-web> ) in [Drone CI](https://github.com/drone/drone).

 The pipeline should execute in a few minutes.